 Continuing a tradition

+Since December 1921, Boone County's hospital has grown tremendously, medical practices have advanced, technology has developed, and popular culture has gone through many phases.
 These changes are reflected in the hospital’s time capsule, which was last opened in 2011 as part of the 90th anniversary celebration.
-The time capsule has three boxes.
+The time capsule has boxes for 1921, 1981 and 2011.

-There is also a flier from the local American Red Cross showing some health tips given out to children 90 years ago.
-It advises children to drink water, eat fruits and vegetables and play outside.
+The box from 1921 has yellowed newspaper clippings and legal papers, documenting the process the founders went through to build the original hospital.
+A flier from the local American Red Cross includes health tips for children, advising them to drink water, eat fruits and vegetables and play outside.
 It also tells youngsters that, “Cheerfulness promotes digestion.”

 The second box, made for the hospital's 60th anniversary, contains a T-shirt, button and other goodies displaying the hospital’s slogan from 1981, “Boone Hospital Center makes me feel good.”
 There's also an old videotape of a hospital commercial, where employees release colorful balloons into the air while the Fifth Dimension's "Up, Up and Away" plays in the background.

 In 1996, the time capsule was opened so employees could add a box of memorabilia from the hospital's 75th anniversary celebration, including a hospital coffee mug and VHS tape of media coverage.
 An enclosed floppy disk contains files for the hospital's first, simple, but informative website at boone.org.

 In 2011, the hospital added a new box to the time capsule, emphasizing the role of technology in health care.
 This part of the time capsule includes a cell phone, pager, Vocera badge and photos of the hospital’s da Vinci surgical robot.
 There are also pictures of Boone Hospital staff working through the 2011 blizzard and rooting for the St. Louis Cardinals during that year's World Series.